-Professor Sun has published more than 480 papers in international peer-reviewed journals, including Science, Nature Chemistry, Acc.
+Professor Sun has published more than 500 papers in international peer-reviewed journals, including Science, Nature Chemistry, Acc.
 Chem.
 Res., PNAS, JACS, Angew.
 Chem., Energy Environ.
-Sci. with total citations of more than 23 000 and an H-index of 75.
+Sci., Adv.
+Energy Mater. with total number of citations more than 28 000 and an H-index of 82.

 On-going research projects

 1. Dye-sensitized solar cells (DSSCs) based on organic chromophores

 Design and synthesis of organic dyes for sensitization of n-type nanostructured semiconductors such as TiO2 and p-type nanostructured semiconductors such as NiO.

 2. New hole transport materials for solid state dye-sensitized solar cells (sDSSCs)

 Design and synthesis of new hole transport materials to replace the commonly used Spiro-OMeTAD for solid state dye-sensitized solar cells (sDSSCs) and perovskite sensitized solar cells.

 3. Bio(Photosystem II)-inspired molecular catalysts for water oxidation